Ambrosia artemisiifolia: Ragweed control

 SMARTER is a European interdisciplinary network of experts involved in the control of ragweed, health care professionals, aerobiologists, ecologists, economists, and atmospheric and agricultural modellers.

 Chemical composition, and uses

 Sesquiterpene lactones and molluscicide

 Three sesquiterpene lactones isolated from the aerial parts of Ambrosia artemisiifolia were identified as psilostachyin A, psilostachyin B and psilostachyin C. All of them have some molluscicidal activity against the small tropical freshwater snail Oncomelania hupensis.

 Medicinal

 Ambrosia artemisiifolia has been a traditional medicinal plant for Native American tribes, including the Cherokee, Lakota, Iroquois, Dakota, and Delaware.

+Historically, A. artemisiifolia was used by the Otoe Native American tribe in the Missouri River region as a remedy for nausea.
+It was used on the surface of the abdomen, where the patient was scarified and then dressed with the bruised leaves.
+It was also utilized by the Houma tribe in Louisiana for menstruation pain by making a tea out of the boiled roots.

 Phytoremediation

 Ambrosia artemisiifolia is used in phytoremediation projects remediating soil pollution, for removing heavy metals such as lead from contaminated soil.